-- (a) it is unnecessary as at the date of this Report to recommend the implementation of a scale of fees in the Tribunal in respect of party/party costs; but - (b) as a consequence of the costs disclosure provisions in the Act, it is appropriate to continue to determine a scale of fees applicable to the work of legal practitioners, clerks and paralegals in, and in connection with the Tribunal on a legal practitioner/client basis; and - (c) it is appropriate to adopt the hourly and daily rates (inclusive of GST) set out in Table A in the Legal Profession (Magistrates Court) (Civil) Determination 2022 as the hourly and daily rates applicable to legal practitioners and clerks/paralegals in the State Administrative Tribunal of Western Australia as set out in Table A in the Legal Profession (State Administrative Tribunal) Determination 2022. - (d) The recommendations of the Legal Costs Committee are not intended to override the entitlement of a legal practitioner to make a written agreement as to costs with a client under the Act.
+- (b) as a consequence of the costs disclosure provisions in the Act, it is appropriate to continue to determine a scale of fees applicable to the work of legal practitioners, clerks and paralegals in, and in connection with the Tribunal on a legal practitioner/client basis; and - (c) it is appropriate to adopt the hourly and daily rates (inclusive of GST) set out in Table A in the Legal Profession (Magistrates Court) (Civil) Determination 2024 as the hourly and daily rates applicable to legal practitioners and clerks/paralegals in the State Administrative Tribunal of Western Australia as set out in Table A in the Legal Profession (State Administrative Tribunal) Determination 2024. - (d) The recommendations of the Legal Costs Committee are not intended to override the entitlement of a legal practitioner to make a written agreement as to costs with a client under the Act.

-CLARE THOMPSON SC Chair

-JANICE DUDLEY Member

-MATTHEW CURWOOD SC Member

-CRAIG MCKIE Member

-ANNETTE MORGAN Member

-GREG RICKIE Member
+CRAIG MCKIE Acting Chair JANICE DUDLEY Member ANNETTE MORGAN Member GREG RICKIE Member CAROLYN MEIGHAN Member